Battle against poverty

-The battle against poverty (脱贫攻坚战 (Tuōpín gōngjiānzhàn)) was a policy and campaign of the People's Republic of China and the Chinese Communist Party to fight poverty.
+The battle against poverty was a policy and campaign of the People's Republic of China and the Chinese Communist Party to fight poverty.

-The campaign was first proposed by CCP General Secretary Xi Jinping, who said China still had tens of millions of people that did not escape poverty.
-It began at the fifth plenary session of the 18th Central Committee of the Chinese Communist Party at the end of October 2015 and was incorporated to the 13th five-year plan in 2016.
+The campaign was first proposed by CCP general secretary Xi Jinping, who said China still had tens of millions of people that did not escape poverty.
+It began at the fifth plenary session of the 18th Central Committee of the Chinese Communist Party at the end of October 2015 and was incorporated to the 13th Five-Year Plan in 2016.
 It aimed to solve the core problems of poor areas and poor people through targeted poverty alleviation within five years before the end of 2020.
 The campaign concluded with the National Poverty Alleviation Summary and Commendation Conference in 2021.

 History

+Background

-On October 21, 2015, General Secretary Xi Jinping mentioned in a speech in London, the United Kingdom that "according to China's standards, there are still 70 million people in China who have not escaped poverty.
+On 21 October 2015, CCP general secretary Xi Jinping mentioned in a speech in London that "according to China's standards, there are still 70 million people in China who have not escaped poverty.
 According to the United Nations standards, there are still about 200 million people living below the poverty line in China."
 He proposed a plan to continue to reduce poverty.
-At the end of October 2015, the Fifth Plenary Session of the 18th CCP Central Committee reviewed and passed the "Proposal of the CCP Central Committee on Formulating the 13th Five-Year Plan for National Economic and Social Development", which proposed the goals, tasks and requirements for the fight against poverty during the 13th five-year plan period.
+At the end of October 2015, the fifth plenary Session of the 18th CCP Central Committee reviewed and passed the "Proposal of the CCP Central Committee on Formulating the 13th Five-Year Plan for National Economic and Social Development", which proposed the goals, tasks and requirements for the fight against poverty during the 13th Five-Year Plan period.
+The plan was focused on rural hukou holders who live in the countryside.
+It set three goals to be achieved by 2020: